Where to stay in Berlin: the best neighbourhoods (2026)

 Places listed on Avygeo, loved by our community of travellers.

-Which neighbourhood for a first time in Berlin?
+Which neighborhood should you pick for a first visit to Berlin?

 Do you need a car in Berlin?

-How much does a hotel night cost in Berlin?
+How much does a hotel room cost in Berlin?

 Keep exploring